 After the track grade, it saw Cookie coming out again, following his disappointing third place in the race before – and he stormed to victory ahead of Richard Lawson.
 Lambert took his second race win of the night in heat seven- after Steve Worrall once again led, but a lack of fitness hampered his chances and saw both the King’s Lynn man and Rory Schlein coming through for first and second.

+Scott Nicholls needed eyes in the back of his head to keep Dan Bewley at bay in heat eight, with the Rye House rider holding on for the win and seeing the home rider just leaving himself with too much to do to get passed.
+Both Jason Garrity and Danny King picked up their second race wins of the meeting to see them still in contention at the top.
 Heat eleven saw Richie Worrall being excluded for his chain breaking on the starting gate, which then led to the son of the former three-time winner of this competition in Andy Smith’s son Jack Smith, taking a reserve ride.
 Sadly for him though, Jack lasted half a lap before being excluded for bringing down Rory Schlein on the back straight and then saw the Wolverhampton man taking the win in the rerun.

 Not long after, the announcement of Steve Worrall being forced to withdraw came out and saw the St.Helens racer really struggling on his return with the effects of his leg injury still causing problems.
 Two wins on the bounce one after another for Rob Lambert saw him remaining unbeaten in his first four rides and qualifying straight through to the grand final with still a race to be ridden.